DataDog/integrations-core/istio/README.md

 You can use the OpenMetrics V2 implementation of the Istio integration to resolve this error.

-Note: you must upgrade to at minimum Agent `7.31.0` and Python 3.
-See the [Configuration](#configuration) section on enabling OpenMetrics V2.
+You must upgrade to at minimum Agent `7.31.0` and Python 3.
+See the [Configuration](#configuration) section to enable OpenMetrics V2.

 ### Using the generic OpenMetrics integration in an Istio deployment